The Glasgow Effect by Sofia Conti

 Read more

-Letters from Glasgow by Sophie Gerrard
+Letters from Glasgow / Sophie Gerrard

 Letters from Glasgow introduces us to the lives and stories of three women in Glasgow, they talk us through their heartbreaks, their traumas and their survival.
 Gillian Raz Rosemary All images © Sophie Gerrard 2018.
 These images were first published in Womankind magazine, with an article written by Stav Dimitropoulos, 2018.